-Either of the available Base Libraries provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
-The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality.
+Either of the available Base Libraries provides the low level interface to the asymmetric cryptographic coprocessor.
+The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality on its own.

-The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
-If one of the available libraries RSA, EC and Toolbox or combinations hereof are delivered, the respective Base Lib is automatically part of it.
+The cryptographic libraries RSA, SHA-2 and the Toolbox library are delivery options.
+If one of the available libraries RSA and Toolbox or combinations hereof are delivered, the respective Base Lib is automatically part of it.
 The TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries SCL, RSA, EC and SHA-2, the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL based Advanced Encryption Standard (AES) and/or SCL based Triple Data Encryption Standard (TDES).
+In the case of coming without one or any combination of the cryptographic libraries RSA and SHA-2, the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or SHA-2.